nglthu/English_5_1_24/CPU.md

 ## Short_paper

-<h1>Writing Materials: Mainframe</h1>
+<h1>Writing Materials: CPU</h1>

 ```
-What is the Moore's law applying in the current IBM Z/LinuxONE Mainframe ?
-How can clients infuse AI inferencing for real-time insights on IBM zSeries-the z16 2022 ?

-Hutton, D. (2024) said "Moore’s Law is not dead yet, though we can see the checkered flag on the GPS” and "clients can infuse AI inferencing for real-time insights" on IBM zSeries-the z16 2022.
+Gupta, K. and Sharma, T. (2021) said "The shift in the industry towards ARM processors can change how we write softwares which in turn will affect the whole software development environment."

-Please write a short paper to explain and discuss these points of view and its applied technology.
+Please write a short paper to explain and discuss these points of view.

 Reference:  Changing Trends in Computer Architecture(Gupta, K. and Sharma, T., 2021)